JeremShy/ggg/README.md

 # ggg

-This is a very useful function to simplify your git push operations.
+This is a very useful function to simplify simple git push operations.

 # Usage :
 ggg -> Add every files, commits with an automatic commit message and pushes.